ralismark/ralismark.github.io/ralismark.xyz/posts/ssh-workflow.md

 [zsh]: https://wiki.archlinux.org/title/Zsh

-.. admonition:: aside
+.. admonition:: kith/say

-	As you might be able to tell, it's going to get more and more tailored to me as we go.
+	As you might be able to tell, it's going to get less and less generally useful as we go.

 I currently have all my mounts as subdirectories of `~/.local/mount/`.
 To avoid the pain of having to type out `~/.local/mount/remote/...` each time, I've set up zsh so that `~remote` points there, so you can just do `cd ~remote` to go to the mount for that server.